Limit Screen TimePrint Page

-- Make bedrooms “no screen zones”.
+- Make bedrooms “no screen zones.”
 Kids who have TVs in their rooms tend to watch about 1.5 hours more TV per day than those who don’t.
-Move all televisions, computers, tablets, etc. into the family room.
+Move televisions, computers, tablets, etc. into shared family spaces.

 - Designate one or more days per week as “screen-free” days, where physical activity, reading and spending quality time together are prioritized.